 Certain other varieties of running bamboo also have very attractive features, like long and elegant poles.
 And for those who enjoy combining a medley of different bamboo species, they will have a hard time completing their landscape without at least one or two runners in the mix.

 So you’ve decided to plant some running bamboo in your yard.
-Must you concede defeat and consign yourself to be overrun with woody grasses?
+Must you concede defeat and consign yourself to being overrun with woody grasses?
 Absolutely not!
-It’s not as easy as plucking daisies, but there are ways to contain running bamboos and keep them in check.
+It’s not as easy as plucking daisies, but there are ways to contain running bamboo and keep it in check.

 Containers

-I like to use half wine barrels (or whiskey barrels, depending what part of the country you’re in.)
+I like to use half wine barrels (or whiskey barrels, depending on what part of the country you’re in).
 They have a more natural look in the garden, compared to your big black plastic pots from the nursery.
 And they’re spacious.
-Even so, I find myself un-potting the bamboo almost every year to split the rootball into three or four pieces.
+Even so, I find myself unpotting the bamboo almost every year to split the rootball into three or four pieces.
 (Another advantage of running bamboo is that it’s pretty easy to propagate.)

-Keep in mind, if you place your pot directly on top of soil, the roots will quickly find their way through the drain hole and into the earth.
+Keep in mind, if you place your pot directly on top of the soil, the roots will quickly find their way through the drainage hole and into the earth.
 Be sure to place a stepping stone or something under the pot, or set it on a patio.
-Also avoid ceramic pots, as they are liable to burst from the expanding roots.
+Also, avoid ceramic pots, as they are prone to bursting due to expanding roots and rhizomes.
 And never use a pot that gets narrower at the top; you’ll never get your bamboo out without breaking it.

 Root barriers

-Your best bet is probably a high grade root barrier.
-You can order heavy duty plastic barrier and bury it around the perimeter of your bamboo area.
-This can be a very reliable system, but it’s not fool proof.
+Your best bet is probably a high-grade root barrier.
+You can order a heavy-duty plastic barrier and bury it around the perimeter of your bamboo area.
+This can be a very reliable system, but it’s not foolproof.
 Be sure to get the barrier at least two feet underground (unless you’re planting a dwarf variety).

 Our best recommendation is the DeepRoot Bamboo Barrier, 30″ deep by 100 ft roll., which is available at Amazon.